Orkney: Norwegian rule

 Both Orkney and Shetland saw a significant influx of Norwegian settlers during the late 8th and early 9th centuries.
 Vikings made the islands the headquarters of their pirate expeditions carried out against Norway and the coasts of mainland Scotland.
 In response, Norwegian king Harald Fairhair (Harald Hårfagre) annexed the Northern Isles, comprising Orkney and Shetland, in 875 (it is clear that this story, which appears in the Orkneyinga Saga, is based on the later voyages of Magnus Barelegs and some scholars believe it to be apocryphal).
 Rognvald Eysteinsson received Orkney and Shetland from Harald as an earldom as reparation for the death of his son in battle in Scotland, and then passed the earldom on to his brother Sigurd the Mighty.
+Sigurd went on to conquer northern parts of mainland Britain in the late 9th century, including Caithness and Sutherland.

 However, Sigurd's line barely survived him and it was Torf-Einarr, Rognvald's son by a slave, who founded a dynasty that controlled the islands for centuries after his death.
 He was succeeded by his son Thorfinn Skull-splitter and during this time the deposed Norwegian King Eric Bloodaxe often used Orkney as a raiding base before being killed in 954.
 Thorfinn's death and presumed burial at the broch of Hoxa, on South Ronaldsay, led to a long period of dynastic strife.